killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 	+ the 'ao' is pronounced as /iː/
 + *trua* (pity) - /truə/
 	+ ua is pronounced /uə/
++ *corn* (trophy) - /koːrn/
+	+ short 'o' before 'rn' becomes lengthened to /oː/
++ buíon - /biːn/
+	+ we know the /iː/ vowel sound is used here because it's the only vowel in the group with a fada
+	+ both consonants are broad

 ### Unstressed Vowels
 If a short vowel is unstressed, it is pronounced as /ə/